-Edward Fishman is a nonresident senior fellow at the Atlantic Council’s Eurasia Center and Scowcroft Center for Strategy and Security.
+Edward Fishman is a nonresident senior fellow at the Atlantic Council’s Eurasia Center.
 His research focuses on Europe, Russia, the future of the international order, and the use of economic sanctions as a tool of foreign policy and deterrence strategy.

 From 2015 to 2017, Mr. Fishman served at the US Department of State as a member of the secretary’s Policy Planning Staff.
 In that role, Mr. Fishman advised Secretary of State John Kerry on Europe and Eurasia and led the staff’s work on economic sanctions, long-range strategic planning, and international order and norms.
 During his time on the Policy Planning Staff, Mr. Fishman formulated strategic plans on a wide range of issues, including the preservation of transatlantic unity on Russia sanctions, the creation of a new economic pressure campaign in response to North Korea’s nuclear provocations, and diplomacy in Europe surrounding the British referendum to exit the European Union.
 Mr. Fishman also managed the secretary of state’s Foreign Affairs Policy Board and represented the State Department at the National Security Council-led Strategic Planning Small Group, an interagency body that conducted wide-ranging strategic assessments of trends in geopolitics, economics, and technology.